Tribe's last three survivors speak of genocide

 In 1995, field workers employed by FUNAI, the government’s Indian affairs department, made contact with a group of five Kanoê Indians, a group who live in the same area as the Akuntsu.
 The Kanoê told FUNAI that they had seen the gardens and houses of another isolated group nearby whom they called the Akuntsu.

 A few months later in 1995, contact was finally made with the Akuntsu.
 Alarmingly, they numbered just seven people.
-Since then, one of Konibu’s daughters died, when a tree fell on the house during a storm in 2000, and Ururu, the oldest Akuntsu, died in October 2009.
+One of Konibu’s daughters died, when a tree fell on the house during a storm in 2000, and Ururu, the oldest Akuntsu, died in October 2009.
+They now number just three.

 From the 1970s FUNAI was aware of the existence of uncontacted Indians in Rondônia.
 The construction of a major highway, known as the BR-364, resulted in waves of cattle ranchers, loggers, land speculators and colonists occupying the state.